magenta-aps/KAS/README.md

 |oneshot   | Container to generate and execute migrations, and unit tests |
 |selvbetjening | Container running the self-service django project. | 8080/tcp |

-All django containers are using gunicorn and is confgiured to serve static in the development environment and log everything to stdout/stderr, so you can check the logs using docker logs <container_name>.
+All django containers are using gunicorn and is configured to serve static content in the development environment and log everything to stdout/stderr, so you can check the logs using docker logs <container_name>.
 Gunicorn is set to auto-realod on (python) code changes.